djtooke/CV/README.md

 **Leeds University** (October 2016 to January 2018)
 *Postgraduate Teaching Assistant*

-I taught the Music Research Skills module to undergraduates for two consecutive years. <!-- Expand this! -->s
+I taught the Music Research Skills module to undergraduates for two consecutive years. <!-- Expand this! -->

 **Cambridge ESOL [English for Speakers of Other Languages]** (October 2008 - September 2010) *Exams Administrator*